- an exclusionary right, not a right to do something;

 - protection only in the United States or the country in which the patent has issued.

 - Exclusionary Right

+A patent is a grant by the government of a right to exclude others from certain activities (i.e., make, use, sell, offer for sale, import) a patented product into the United States.
 A patent does not provide the patent owner the right to make a product.
 Only certain governmental entities or approved governmental entities are given a right to do something.
 For example, electricity, gas, toll roads are given the right to provide these products and services to the public.
 These entities are monopolies in its truest sense since they are given the right to provide these products and services.
 Patents may at times be referred to as a monopoly, which is technically incorrect, but they are a close cousin to a monopoly with a number of IFs.